centreon/centreon-archived/doc/en/release_notes/centreon-2.7/centreon-2.7.5.rst

 - Fix: Number of hosts in Hostgroups was not good for non admin users
 - Fix: Max and Min was not correct for inverted curves
 - Fix: It was impossible to create Virtual metrics with web UI in french language
-- Fix: Exclude Desactivate poller in configuration generation page filter
+- Fix: Exclude Deactivate poller in configuration generation page filter
-- Enh: Add an error message when no pollers are selected in configuration genration page
+- Enh: Add an error message when no pollers are selected in configuration generation page